wso2/identity-apps/docs/DEVELOPER.md

 ##### Prepend unused arguments with `_`

-There might be times when you have to leave an argument unused in a function.
+There might be times when you have to leave an argument unused in a function, especially when writing extension configs.
 This will prompt the linter to throw a warning.
 To avoid this, always prepend the unused argument with `_`.
 ```TypeScript
 const printAge(_name: string, age: number){